 This patient received radiation therapy as part of a treatment for medulloblastoma when he was an adolescent.
-More than 30 years after this treatment brain imaging shows a diffuse cerebral atrophy as a post radiation treatment effect and a left frontal lobe tumour corresponding to a glioblastoma.
+More than 30 years after this treatment brain imaging shows a diffuse cerebral atrophy as a post radiation treatment effect and a left frontal lobe tumor corresponding to a glioblastoma.

-- tumour in a previously irradiated area
+- tumor in a previously irradiated area

 - sufficient latency time between the original and new tumors